-Now or Eviating Course(a) New No New or Existing Course(s) New or Existing Program Existing program include BA major and minor in Economics; BA major (include name) and minor in Political Studies; BMgt in Business Economics major; BMgt minor in Political Studies; BSc minor in Economics or Political Studies.
+Yes No New or Existing Course(s) New New or Existing Program Existing program include BA major and minor in Economics; BA major (include name) and minor in Political Studies; BMgt in Business Economics major; BMgt minor in Political Studies; BSc minor in Economics or Political Studies.
 Course Description(s) AUECO 354 Development and Institutional Change in China 3 (fi 6) (Fall term, 2-1L-0).
 A survey of China's growth and economic development in the pre reform and post reform periods, exploring ideology, institutional structures, and state planning, and analyzing the impact of globalization on China's business and political practices.
 Includes a 2 week study trip to China.
 Prerequisites: AUECO 101 and one of AUPOL 103 or AUPOL 104; or consent of the instructor.
 Note: Credit may be obtained for one of AUECO 354, AUPOL358.
 AUPOL 358 Development and Institutional Change in China 3 (fi 6) (Fall term, 2-1L-0).
 A survey of China's growth and economic development in the pre reform and post reform periods, exploring ideology, institutional structures, and state planning, and analyzing the impact of globalization on China's business and political practices.
 Includes a 2 week study trip to China.
 Prerequisites: AUECO 101 and one of AUPOL 103 or AUPOL 104; or consent of the instructor.
-Note: Credit may be obtained for one of AUECO 354, AUPOL358. {courses are currently in GFC Circulation process} Details Estimated Costs (Budget information may be included here or as an attachment) Based on enrollment of 10 students:United International College Program Fees\$ 4300International Airfare and visitor visas\$ 22000Accommodation\$ 4000Meals\$ 2100Travel in China\$ 4000Total\$ 36400 or \$3640/student Explanatory Notes United International College (UIC) fees include a formal program opening and closing event (likely a luncheon and banquet, respectively) as well as facilities usage at UIC during the tour.
+Note: Credit may be obtained for one of AUECO 354, AUPOL358. {courses are currently in GFC Circulation process} Details [courses are currently in an elementation process] Estimated Costs (Budget Based on enrollment of 10 students: information may be included United International College Program Fees \$ 4300 here or as an attachment) International Airfare and visitor visas \$ 22000 , Accommodation \$4000 Meals \$ 2100 Travel in China \$4000 Total \$ 36400 or \$3640/student Explanatory Notes United International College (UIC) fees include a formal program opening and closing event (likely a luncheon and banquet, respectively) as well as facilities usage at UIC during the tour.
 UIC is located in Zhuhai, in southern China - the tour will also feature visits in the region away from the UIC campus.